 If you need help in transferring your files, contact RCI at firstname.lastname@example.org.

 Scratch directories are purged on the basis of last access time and content modification time of an individual file.
 Any file not accessed or had content modified in 90 days will be subject to purge.
-Changing file metadata, such as file name or permissions, does not protect a file
+Changing file metadata, such as file name or permissions, does not protect a file from purging.

 It is important to keep in mind that cluster scratch space is for limited-duration, high-performance storage of data for running jobs or workflows.
 Old data in scratch file systems is occasionally purged to keep the files ystem from being fragmented or filling up.
 Scratch is intended to be a space in which to run your jobs, and not used as long-term storage of data, applications, or other files.